Darrekt/within-react-native/README.md

 - Backend

   - ~~Onboarding sign in~~
+  - Simple, seperate state from schema.
+Write all interactions.
   - Brainstorm website name (shield?) (medieval castles preventing scaling ropes)
   - Terms of use, indemnity, loss of profit etc